adapter-hub/website/posts/2022/03/adapter-transformers-v3-unifying-efficient-fine-tuning.md

 model.add_adapter("compacter_plusplus", config=config)
 ```

-The following table compares the results of training a compacter++ for T5 for the glue tasks with the results reported in [Mahabadi et al. (2021)](https://arxiv.org/pdf/2106.04647.pdf):
+The following table compares the results of training a Compacter++[^1] for T5 for the glue tasks with the results reported in [Mahabadi et al. (2021)](https://arxiv.org/pdf/2106.04647.pdf):

 Task | Metrics | Reference | Ours
 --- | --- | --- | ---